Use Find My to locate your computer

 If you set up Find My Mac before your Mac was lost or stolen, you can use it to locate your Mac on a map, or play a sound to help you find it.
 You can also use it to remotely lock or erase your Mac.
-To use Find My Mac, sign in to iCloud.com on another computer or download the Find My iPhone app for iPhone, iPad, or iPod touch.
+To use Find My, sign in to iCloud.com on another computer or open the Find My app for iPhone, iPad, or iPod touch.

 Locate your Mac on a map

-Open Find My iPhone, and select your Mac from the Devices menu to view its location on a map.
+Open the Find My app and select your Mac from the list of devices to view its location on a map and get directions.

 Play a sound

 If your Mac is nearby, you can have it play a sound to help you or someone nearby find it.

 You can use Find My to mark your computer as lost, which remotely locks it with a passcode.
 You can also display a custom message on its screen.

 Erase your Mac

 You can use Find My to remotely erase all your personal information from your Mac.

 What if my Mac is shut down or offline?